 Willow Riparian Scrub and Woodland (WS).
-Shrubby to treelike growth forms of willows (Salix spp.) occur as patch mosaics, understory strata within riparian areas, and as isolated patches in mesic areas of small upland ravines.
+Shrubby to treelike growth forms of willows (Salix spp.) occur as patch mosaics or as an understory strata within riparian areas, and as isolated patches in mesic areas of small upland ravines.
 As a hydrophyte, willows require inundated or saturated soils for a sufficient duration to permit seed germination and seedling establishment.
-Consequently, sapling and adult growth stages require access to a permanent ground water source, as is likely the case for willows observed growing in ephemeral drainages within the project area..
-The easterly tributary to Dos Pueblos Creek, downstream from the DPR reservoir, contains a small area of this vegetation.
+Consequently, sapling and adult growth stages require access to a permanent ground water source, as is likely the case for willows observed growing in ephemeral drainages within the project area.